webscreens/screen-enumeration/security_and_privacy.md

 ## 2.13 How does this specification distinguish between behavior in first-party and third-party contexts?

+Only first-party contexts should be able to request display information.

 ## 2.14 How does this specification work in the context of a user agent’s Private \ Browsing or "incognito" mode?

+The behavior should be the same as for regular mode, except that the user agent should not persist permission data and should request permission every session.

 ## 2.15 Does this specification have a "Security Considerations" and "Privacy Considerations" section?

+Yes.

 ## 2.16 Does this specification allow downgrading default security characteristics?

+No.